Simulating Charged Defects in Silicon Dangling Bond Logic Systems to Evaluate Logic Robustness

-Huff et al.'s work in \cite{huff2019electrostatic} employs what they denote to be a probe-SiDB as a medium to characterize the Coulombic effects from defects of interest.
-On a patch of \hsi{} surface containing a defect that is otherwise clean, the following procedure is performed: \begin{enumerate} \item an SiDB is created near the defect to be used as a probe medium, denoted as the probe-SiDB; \item the probe-SiDB is probed with the tip of an atomic force microscope (AFM) across a range of sweeping bias voltages, revealing a distinct charge transition of the SiDB; \item the probe-SiDB is erased. \end{enumerate} The process is repeated multiple times with the probe-SiDB placed at different distances, as illustrated in \figref{fig:exp-setup}.
-The bias sweeps at the different distances reveal different offsets in the SiDB's charge transition levels, the Coulombic effects of the defect on the SiDB can be fitted via those offsets.
+To measure the electrostatic influence of the defects, Huff \etal{}'s employed what they denote to be a probe-SiDB as a medium to characterize the Coulombic effects from defects of interest \cite{huff2019electrostatic}.
+On a patch of \hsi surface containing a defect that is otherwise clean, the following procedure is performed: \begin{enumerate} \item an SiDB is created near the defect to be used as a probe medium, denoted as the probe-SiDB; \item the tip of an atomic force microscope (AFM) is positioned above the probe-SiDB; \item a range of sweeping bias voltages is applied on the AFM tip and the shift in oscillating frequency is recorded, revealing a distinct charge transition of the SiDB; \item the probe-SiDB is erased. \end{enumerate} The process is repeated multiple times with the probe-SiDB placed at different distances, as illustrated in \figref{fig:exp-setup}.
+The bias sweeps at the discrete distances reveal different offsets in the SiDB's charge transition levels, the Coulombic effects of the defect on the SiDB can be fitted via those offsets.